Methodology

 Time period

 The earliest time period for which employment and earnings data is reported is one year after graduation.
 This refers to the first full tax year after graduation (YAG).
-Hence, for the 2018/19 graduation cohort, the figures one year after graduation refer to employment and earnings outcomes in the 2020/21 tax year.
-This time period was picked as using the tax year that overlaps with the graduation date would mean that graduates are unlikely to have been engaged in economic activity for the whole tax year.
+Hence, for the 2021/22 graduation cohort, the figures one year after graduation refer to employment and earnings outcomes in the 2023-24 tax year.
+This time period was used because the previous tax year overlaps with the graduation date, and so graduates are unlikely to have been engaged in economic activity for the whole tax year.

 The table below shows this for all tax years and academic years.
 The cells represent years after graduation (YAG).
 Bold indicates it is a cohort available in this publication: